How Draft.dev Works with Clients

 After the first article is sent, you’ll start receiving new content every week (sometimes multiple times a week) based on your production schedule.
 We work hard in the planning process upfront to ensure we can deliver content consistently.
 That said, we do occasionally need to swap the order of articles based on writer availability and expertise.

 About halfway through your first three-month engagement, we’ll start to talk about coming up with more topics and renewing your plan.
-We work on the next set of topics a month before your last article is delivered.
-That way, there is no lag in content delivery.
+Pending a signed renewal, we’ll work with you to start on the next batch of content to minimize or avoid production gaps.

 Frequently Asked Questions

 While that covers the basics, you may have a few questions.
 Feel free to book a call with us or check out some of our FAQ below.

 How quickly can you get started?

 Because we’re a service-based business that relies on real humans to write and edit each article, we can’t start overnight.
-Typically, it takes six to eight weeks between signing our Statement of Work (SOW) and receiving your first piece of content.
+Typically, it takes six to nine weeks between signing our Statement of Work (SOW) and receiving your first piece of content.

 What if we don’t know any topics to write about?

 You came to the right place.
 We use a proven method for generating topic clusters around keywords relevant to your business.
 This will help you rank highly in search engines for terms that your readers are likely searching for.

 What kind of articles can you write?